koraa/large-yaml2json-json2yaml/readme.md

 anchors, NaN, Infinity or tags are not supported, but a sensible, configurable handling of those may be added in the future.

+## Motivation

+Most of the yaml/json conversion tools I found where written in javascript or ruby; they load the entire JSON/YAML file into memory, convert it – also in memory – and then print the result.
+Thus the memory requirement of these programs is greater than the size of the input file plus the size of the output file.
+Given large files, these often run out of memory.

+This project utilizes a streaming approach: Reading data, conversion and writing the output are all done in parallel, using the same amount of memory, regardless how large the input file is.
+The memory requirement is constant around 3MB for converting either json or yaml files of arbitrary size.

+NOTE: yaml2json and json2yaml still need to read each node in whole, so if you have a 20MB base64 encoded file in your json, this will need to be red into memory as one piece.

 ## Installation